ferrous-systems/embedded-trainings-2020/beginner/README.md

 use heapless::Vec; // like `std::Vec` but stack-allocated
 ```

 If you haven't use a stack-allocated collection before note that you'll need to specify the capacity of the collection as a type parameter using one of the "type-level values" in the `heapless::consts` module.
-The crate level documentation of the `heapless` crate has some examples.
+The [crate level documentation][`heapless`] of the `heapless` crate has some examples.

 Something you will likely run into while solving this exercise are *character* literals (`'c'`) and *byte* literals (`b'c'`).
 The former has type [`char`] and represent a single Unicode "scalar value".
 The latter has type `u8` (1-byte integer) and it's mainly a convenience for getting the value of ASCII characters, for instance `b'A'` is the same as the `65u8` literal.